vokegpu/ekg-docs/model/header.md

 #### Status-Quo

-I was looking the code for create widgets and I noticed one thing, I mean, is not hard to notice that; the GUI creation method is horrible.
+I was reading the code for create widgets and I noticed one thing, I mean, is not hard to notice that; the GUI creation method is horrible.

 You can stack widgets inside a frame/container bla-bla.
 ```c++